The Best Affordable Housing Property Management Software

 Pricing

 Affordable housing property management systems can range between $0 and $2,000/month.
 The cost depends heavily on the number of units your business manages and which system best suits your needs.
 Some systems, like AppFolio and Yardi Breeze, are priced per unit/month, while others, like DoorLoop and Buildium, are offered in tiered packages that increase with the desired features.
-Some software such as Innago are completely free for the property manager but require transaction fees for tenant payments.
+Some software, such as Innago, is completely free for the property manager but requires transaction fees for tenant payments.
 Ultimately, these systems’ prices often differ for each company due to per-unit pricing ranging from $0.80 to $5/user.